GreenHamze/QR-Battleship-V2/README.md

 ### What's Still Open

 This refactor addresses the named complaints.
-There is more architectural mobility achievable if desired — for example, the backend could be reduced to a key-value store with the entire game-rule layer moved into CPEE, more in line with mediator patterns where the backend has no domain knowledge.
+There is more architectural mobility achievable if desired, for example, the backend could be reduced to a key-value store with the entire game-rule layer moved into CPEE, more in line with mediator patterns where the backend has no domain knowledge.
 Whether that's worthwhile is a judgment call about how much process-level customization is wanted versus how much domain logic genuinely belongs server-side.
 The current submission is the version that addresses the specific feedback; further iteration is a conversation to have, not a change to make unilaterally.

 ## The CPEE Process